Reporting annual information on dividends paid to nominee-registered shares

 Electronic services

 The representative of the Authorised Intermediary must have a Finnish personal ID or a foreign individual’s unique identifier (UID) as well as a Suomi.fi authorization, so that it can use MyTax on behalf of the AI.
 The representative must request the UID and the Suomi.fi authorisation separately.
 If some other party, like a service provider, uses e-services on behalf of the AI, they need a Suomi.fi authorisation.
-For more detailed instructions on how to request UID and the Suomi.fi authorisation, see Foreign individuals: How to grant an authorisation for tax matters.
+For more detailed instructions on how to request UID and the Suomi.fi authorisation, see Suomi.fi authorisations for tax matters – how to grant and request authorisation.

 Information reporting requirement and submitting the annual information return